GSA/code-gov-github-metrics/DATASCHEMA.md

 **Old Issue:** an open issue that has been open for more than 120 days based on when the report was run

-**Closed by Pull Request:** an issue that was closed [by a reference in a pull request](https://github.blog/2013-05-14-closing-issues-via-pull-requests/)
+**Closed by a pull request:** an issue that was closed [by a reference in a pull request](https://github.blog/2013-05-14-closing-issues-via-pull-requests/)

 🛵: The 🛵 emoji is an unofficial symbol of a VSPR (Very Special Pull Request) which, obviously, all of our pull requests are